 This doesn’t mean your company should abandon what you’ve been doing.
 It does mean, though, you need claims processing software that can handle both digital and print claims correspondence.
 Many of your customers use mobile apps for just about everything.
 If your company has an app that allows customers to submit information, such as real-time pictures of damage and any other data, it increases satisfaction while boosting your revenue.

 For example, auto insurance carriers in the U.S. that have provided customers with consistently best-in-class experiences have generated 2- to 4-times more growth, 30 percent higher profitability, and an 80 percent increase in customer loyalty2.

 2. Proactive Communications with Customers

 One of the worst things your company can do is delay communications to your customers, causing them to wait.
-Part of successful claims processing is having software that allows for claims automation.
+Part of successful claims processing is empowering your customers with digital experience tools to start, manage and track their own claims.
 This is vital to a great customer experience.

 Your customers want a 24×7, always-on, anytime, anyplace ability to interact with your company.
 Insurance executives know they must build meaningful connections with their policyholders when they need them the most: immediately following a loss.

 The right claims processing software creates workflows throughout the process, thanks to automation.
 These workflows enable proactive outbound communications, which reduces round-the-clock call center demands.
 This is another way your company can cut costs while keeping customers happy.